 Constitution Day (September 17th)

 Constitution Day is celebrated on September 17th to mark the occasion when America adopted its constitution at the Philadelphia convention hall in 1787 after working hard on writing it for almost five years.

 Laws were made according to democratic principles by men who had experience running their colonies before moving to a new country where they could start afresh and create history by building a nation from scratch.

 This day is important because it commemorates the first time our founding fathers sat together as members of an assembly and laid down ground rules based on what would be best for all Americans living in every state without any discrimination between rich or poor, young or old.

 Everyone could enjoy equal rights and opportunities under the law.

 Halloween (October 31st)

-Halloween is the festival where people dress up as different characters from fiction like vampires, witches, werewolves, etc., before going door to door trick-or-treating in order to receive candies from neighbors during this night of mischief.
+Halloween is the festival where people dress up as different characters from fiction, like vampires, witches, werewolves, etc., before going door to door trick-or-treating to receive candies from neighbors during this night of mischief.